How to make a claim for unclaimed money

 If you’ve ever changed your name or address, there’s a chance you may have unclaimed money owning to you.

-Unclaimed money is funds that are due to a person, company or organisation that have not been received and after the statutory period of time become unclaimed.
+Unclaimed money is money owed to a person, company or organisation that has not been received that after the statutory period of time becomes ‘unclaimed’.

 What funds do we hold?

-- Queensland Government Departments and Agencies (includes, hospitals, correctional centres, statutory authorities etc)
+- Queensland Government departments and agencies (including hospitals, correctional centres, statutory authorities etc.)

-- Accountable Persons as defined under the Public Trustee Act 1978 (people/company who carry on business in Queensland)
+- accountable persons as defined under the Public Trustee Act 1978 (people and companies who carry on business in Queensland)

 What we do not hold